arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterImportSpec(ctx *ImportSpecContext)
     EnterImportSpec is called when production importSpec is entered.

+func (s *BaseArcParserListener) EnterIntrinsicExpression(ctx *IntrinsicExpressionContext)
+    EnterIntrinsicExpression is called when production intrinsicExpression is entered.

 func (s *BaseArcParserListener) EnterLeftHandSide(ctx *LeftHandSideContext)
     EnterLeftHandSide is called when production leftHandSide is entered.